How to embroider on men’s shirt cuffs

 A monogrammed shirt makes a great gift for a man

-This was all just too easy and turned out too well. i’ll be sure to keep this in mind for Father’s day this year and make all the men in my life personalized dress shirts.
+Having never embroidered on a shirt cuff before, I was really pleased with how this project turned out.
+This was all just too easy and turned out too well.
+A monogrammed shirt is a great gift for any man in your life.
+If you are looking to create something personalized and different, this may be the perfect option.
+Plus, it’s easy!
+I’ll be sure to keep this in mind for Father’s day this year and make all the men in my life personalized dress shirts.
 Not sold on this idea?
 Check out my recent post about other great gifts to make for a man using your embroidery machine.

 Helpful Shopping Links